-The ORSA process forms an element of the AIG Life Risk Management Plan each year and this is reviewed and approved by the AIG Life Risk and Audit Committee.
+The ORSA process forms an element of the AIG Life Risk Management Plan each year and this is reviewed and approved by the AIG Life Board, Audit and Risk Committee.
 There is also an AIG Life ORSA Policy which is owned by the CRO and approved by the Board.

-The ORSA report is usually produced in Q3/Q4 each year alongside the development of the strategy, annual business plan, and multi-year budget.
-The report is reviewed at BARC and submitted to the Board for review and approval.
+The ORSA report is usually produced in Q3 or Q4 each year alongside the development of the strategy, annual business plan, and multi-year budget.
+The report is reviewed by the BARC and submitted to the Board for review and approval.
 The ORSA is submitted to the PRA within 2 weeks of approval by the Board.

-An interim ORSA or ORSA update would be prepared if there are any material changes in the Business or to the company's risk profile that could impact the solvency capital requirement over the remaining period of the plan and prior to the next full assessment being due.
+An interim ORSA or ORSA update would be prepared if there are any material changes in the business or to the company's risk profile that could impact the solvency capital requirement over the remaining period of the plan and prior to the next full assessment being due.
 The interim ORSA would be provided to the Board for review and approval prior to submission to the regulator.
-Note this was done during 2018 in response after the acquisition of Ellipse.